My child needs glasses for distance vision…

 MiSight is a 1-day disposable, soft contact lens that fits and feels like a usual contact lens.
 It not only corrects distance vision, like a typical contact lens or glasses, but has the added benefit of being clinically proven (and FDA approved) to slow the progression of myopia.

 In fact, compared to a leading conventional 1-day lens made from the same material, children wearing MiSight were 10 times more likely to show no meaningful myopia progression.
-We have already fit dozens of children in this lens and are pleased to report high patient satisfaction.
-We believe it will quickly become the lens of choice for our myopic, school-aged patients.
+We began fitting dozens of children in this lens when it launched in the US in May 2020 and are proud to be the leading prescribers of this technology in the entire country (as of January 2021).
+It has quickly become the lens of choice for our myopic, school-aged patients.

 Is my child a candidate for MiSight?

 If your child is 8 years or older and requires glasses, please give us a call to schedule their annual eye exam or CLICK HERE to make an appointment.
 If they are a current patient and not yet due, let us know you are interested in finding out more about myopia control and one our doctors can determine if they are a candidate without having to come in.

 To learn more about MiSight & Brilliant Futures program, or to read the studies referenced yourself, please click on the videos (that feature REAL Carillon Vision Care patients!) or on the links that below: